Kostelec nad Černými lesy

 Kostelec nad Černými lesy (Schwarzkosteletz) is a town in Prague-East District in the Central Bohemian Region of the Czech Republic.
-It has about 3,800 inhabitants.
-The town centre is well preserved and is protected by law as an urban monument zone.
+It has about 4,200 inhabitants.
+The historic town centre is well preserved and is protected as an urban monument zone.

-Administrative parts
+Administrative division

-The village of Svatbín is an administrative part of Kostelec nad Černými lesy.
+Kostelec nad Černými lesy consists of two municipal parts (in brackets population according to the 2021 census):